 WHY PALESTINE IS OUR SADNESS

-So, Palestine is sadness.
+So, Palestine is sad.
 A couple of broken stories about people who lost independence, lands seized and people persecuted.
 This Palestinian echo is so often forgotten.
 During the Israeli security crackdown that left 3 people dead and more than 100 wounded in the Al-Aqsa Mosque compound, an act of violence and human rights abuses, such as the killing of people attempting to exercise their right to worship at Al-Aqsa Mosque.
 The world feels painful.
 “Look!”
 Israel seems to assert that, “Palestinians can have their own government, but it’s only on paper!”

 History is a pattern with multiple repetitions.

 On July 11, 1948, the Israeli army, assisted by a Moshe Dayan-led battalion complete with an armored vehicle fitted with a cannon raided al-Ludd, accompanied by war-trained young men from Ben Shemen.
-The city was attempted to defend Arab militias.
+The city attempted to defend Arab militias.
 But within 47 minutes, dozens of Arabs were killed, including women, parents, and children.
 On the side of Israel, nine people died.

 That same night key positions in the city center were seized.
 Palestinian residents, in the thousands, were forced into the main mosque.
 When some Arabs tried to fight by shooting at Israeli soldiers from near a small mosque, the reply came unmitigated.